 Right about this point, you’re probably tired of fixing the leak.
 The quickest fix would be to replace the valve and install an expansion tank to boot.
 However, there’s a faster fix that you might be overlooking.

 The relief valve is a spring-loaded contraption.
 If the spring is not seated correctly, it leaves space for water to drip.
-Fortunately, you can fix it before considering replacing the entire valve (the best option).
+Fortunately, you can fix it before replacing the entire valve (the best option).

 Flipping and closing the lever on the relief valve firmly can reset the spring to its comfortable position.
 Usually, the seal and the gasket get misaligned because of long-term negligence.
 It gets corroded and leaves spaces for leaks.
 Flipping and closing the lever removes some of that corrosion.